pulumi/halloumi/README.md

 You write your application, we run it in the cloud.

+`halloumi` is a prototype and not under active development.

 ## Summary

 The halloumi SDK defines an application model where you simply write your http handler, and we take care of the rest: